SokKanaTorajd/spine-c50-decision-tree/README.md

 Then the resulting decision tree C 5.0 algorithm is maximized by using AdaBoost algorithm, so the accuracy increases to 83%.

 # Journal
-Details can read the original version of the journal at http://jurnal.upnyk.ac.id/index.php/telematika/article/view/3181 Published October 2019
+Details can read the original version of the journal at http://jurnal.upnyk.ac.id/index.php/telematika/article/view/3181 <br>
+Published October 2019

 # Notes